janparttimaa/custom-administrative-templates/Adobe Acrobat DC (Continuous Release)/README.md

 > - **On-Prem:** "Registry" section from Group Policy Management Editor.
 > - **Cloud (Intune):**
 >   - **Option 1:** [Remediations](https://learn.microsoft.com/en-us/intune/intune-service/fundamentals/remediations) -feature from Intune.
->   - **Option 2:** From Intune, deploy PowerShell-script, that will implement "enabled_social_providers" with needed value as an application and add "enabled_social_providers" with needed value to detection method.
+>   - **Option 2:** From Intune, deploy PowerShell-script, that will implement "enabled_social_providers" with needed value provided by Adobe as an application and add "enabled_social_providers" with needed value provided by Adobe to detection method.
 >   - **Option 3:** Wrap Adobe Acrobat installer to [PSAppDeployToolkit](https://psappdeploytoolkit.com/).
-For post-installation section, import "enabled_social_providers" with needed value.
+For post-installation section, import "enabled_social_providers" with needed value provided by Adobe.
 Remember to add "enabled_social_providers" and needed value to detection method when deploying Adobe Acrobat as an application via Intune.

 This repository includes custom Administrative Templates for Adobe Acrobat DC (Continuous Release) that can be used on your on-prem environment or Microsoft Intune.